-July 1, 2013 by Carolyn Simon, Associate Director of Digital Media
+July 1, 2013 by Carolyn Simon, Deputy Director of Digital Media

 When the Supreme Court handed down its decision in the DOMA case, actor George Takei picked up his pen to weigh in on the impact of the ruling and what has changed in this country in just a few decades.

 Takei links the history of interracial relationships and LGBT relationships, noting that the “ick” phenomenon has been used to justify attacks on both over the years.